Recordati Industria Chimica e Farmaceutica (OTCMKTS:RCDTF) Sets New 12-Month High at $57.00

 Recordati Industria Chimica e Farmaceutica S.p.A.
-(OTCMKTS:RCDTF)’s share price reached a new 52-week high during mid-day trading on Monday .
+(OTCMKTS:RCDTF)’s share price hit a new 52-week high during trading on Monday .
 The stock traded as high as $57.00 and last traded at $57.00, with a volume of 0 shares changing hands.
 The stock had previously closed at $57.00.

 Recordati Industria Chimica e Farmaceutica S.p.A., together with its subsidiaries, engages in the research, development, manufacture, marketing, and sale of pharmaceuticals worldwide.
 The company offers pharmaceuticals in various therapeutic areas, including cardiovascular, dermatology, over the counter/non-prescription pharmaceuticals, urology, anti-infectives, central nervous system, gastrointestinal, gynecology and obstetrics, musculo-skeletal disorders and analgesia, nutrition and related products, cosmetics, dietary supplements, medical devices, allergy, endocrinology, respiratory, pain management/inflammation, generics, antipyretics and cold preparations, and oncology, as well as ear, nose, and throat.